drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Physico-Chemical Properties of Aspirin

-Some physico-chemical properties of aspirin are listed below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/physico-chemical-properties-aspirin-1ac88895'><i class='fa fa-play' aria-hidden='true'></i></button>Some physico-chemical properties of aspirin are listed below.
 The molecular weight, logP, the number of H-bond donors and H-bond acceptors can be compared to Lipinski's rule of five: all the values are within the framework of this rule.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/aspirin_p.png){: loading=lazy }
 ### Nalidixic Acid

-Nalidixic acid is a synthetic chemotherapeutic agent which works against gram-negative bacteria.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/nalidixic-acid-bff93fc2'><i class='fa fa-play' aria-hidden='true'></i></button>Nalidixic acid is a synthetic chemotherapeutic agent which works against gram-negative bacteria.
 The drug can be synthesized as described in the following pages.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/nalidixic.png){: loading=lazy }
 #### Retrosynthetic Scheme

-A possible retrosynthetic scheme for the synthesis of nalidixic acid is presented below; it is based on a substituted pyridine as starting material.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/retrosynthetic-scheme-54fae787'><i class='fa fa-play' aria-hidden='true'></i></button>A possible retrosynthetic scheme for the synthesis of nalidixic acid is presented below; it is based on a substituted pyridine as starting material.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/nalidixic1.png){: loading=lazy }
 #### Nalidixic Acid Synthesis

-Nalidixic acid can be synthesized in three steps from methyl-2, amino-6 pyridine, as described in the synthetic route below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/nalidixic-acid-synthesis-61bc90ec'><i class='fa fa-play' aria-hidden='true'></i></button>Nalidixic acid can be synthesized in three steps from methyl-2, amino-6 pyridine, as described in the synthetic route below.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer